 - building a stripped down, high-learning MVP that drives engagement from the ground up

-The process is startlingly fast, remarkably targeted, and lets you know with confidence if you're on the right track.
+The process is fast, targeted, and confidence-boosting.
+You’ll know within weeks (not months of years) if you’re on the right track.

 1. Identify your Superfans

 DO THIS.
 Identify your superfans — the group of passionate early customers who need your product so much that they are already trying to get their need met, and will eagerly tell you what’s wrong or right about your idea.

 NOT THIS.
 Don’t go after the mass market first – go deep with high-need, high-value early customers.
 You’ll waste money trying to scale too early; follow the successful innovators & start with a micro-vertical.

 DO THIS.
 Clarify what your customer getting better at over time.
 What is the learning path that will take them from beginner to regular to expert?
 Plan the path to mastery, and double down on the point where customers have settled into a daily habit.